ag25-lgtm/Astrophotometry-Differential-Light-Curve/README.md

 **Control System:** ZWO asiair pro - dedicated astrophotography mini pc\
 **Accessories:** USB dew heater, ZWO Electronic autofocuser\

-The observing run spanned only ~1 hour of continuous data (60 x 60s exposures at gain 120, -10°C, with two additional gaps from passing clouds), while the target's suspected period is on the order of 1.5 days.
+The observing run spanned only ~1 hour of total observation time (60 x 60s exposures at gain 120, -10°C, with two additional gaps from passing clouds), while the target's suspected period is on the order of 1.5 days.
 This run spans only a few percent of one full cycle, so even if the star is truly varying, the amount of change visible within this short window could easily be smaller than our measurement uncertainties and therefore statistically indistinguishable from noise.
 Combined with sub-optimal seeing conditions and measurement uncertainties set by amateur equipment it is rather unlikely that a significant detection in stellar flux variation will be measured. **However**, that is merely a guess, not a calculated result.
 Until the data is analysed we can be optimistically hopeful.

 ## Method